nghihua/vietnam-geography-graphql/README.md

 A public GraphQL API about Vietnam's regions, subregions and provinces.
 Information is retrieved from Wikipedia.

 Note: The key/id is in the `code` property on each item.
 This `code` property is named after the abbreviation of each item, e.g: Tây Nam Bộ (Southwestern) is `TNB`.
+Provinces' codes are named according to <a href="https://vi.wikipedia.org/wiki/B%E1%BA%A3n_m%E1%BA%ABu:K%C3%BD_ki%E1%BB%87u_quy_%C6%B0%E1%BB%9Bc_c%C3%A1c_t%E1%BB%89nh_th%C3%A0nh_Vi%E1%BB%87t_Nam">abbreviations for boats' license plates</a>.

 <h3>GraphQL Playground</h3>